melindali255/SimpleTodo/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality!
+I modified the color of the action bar and the buttons.
+For the main to-do list, I added additional text to list the total number of items currently in the list.
+On the edit page, I added text to show the original name of the item.

 ## Video Walkthrough